 If current trends continue, by 2025 climate change will be a contributing factor in preventing at least 12.5 million girls from completing their education each year.

 Plan International promotes an all hazards, all risks approach to ensure schools are safe and all children are equipped with the knowledge and skills to be better prepared for disasters.

 Plan International strives to ensure our work contributes to strengthening children’s resilience to disasters and climate change.
 This is guided by our Pathways to Resilience framework.

 This includes supporting key services for children – such as education or protection – to continue before, during and after an extreme weather or climate event.
 This can be through adaptation and better use of forecasts to take early or ‘anticipatory’ action before a disaster happens, to reduce the impacts on children.

-Plan International is calling on governments to support and finance climate change adaptation which targets the most vulnerable, including children.
-We are also advocating to ensure that children and young people are meaningfully engaged in adaptation decision-making, implementation and monitoring at local and national levels.
+Plan International is calling on governments to support and finance child-centred, gender-responsive climate change adaptation and loss and damage work whilst addressing differential impacts on girls and boys.
+Equally, we are advocating to ensure that all children and young people can meaningfully participate in climate change decision-making and action.

 We are supporting the implementation of the Sendai Framework for Disaster Risk Reduction.
 Specifically, a child-friendly guide and approach was developed to support countries in a child-centred approach to disaster risk reduction.